diy/intercom.js/README.md

 ## Using with Socket.io

 With the [socket.io](http://socket.io/) binding it's easy set up the socket connection to broadcast messages it receives to all open windows.
-Similarly, it's effortless to send messages over a single active socket from any open window (by calling `emit` on intercom).
+It's also effortless to send messages over a single active socket from any open window (by calling `emit` on intercom).

 ```javascript
 intercom.bind(socket);